pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 makes it easier for you to create a package build workflow that tests your package as it will be installed on a users computer.

-The key characteristic of this layout is that your package uses a **src/package-name** directory structure.
-With this layout it is also common to include your `tests/` directory outside of the package directory.
+The key characteristics of this layout include:

+- Your package uses a **src/package-name** directory structure,
+- You include a `tests/` directory outside of the package directory.

 ```{admonition} Example scientific packages that use **src/package-name** layout